Lawrence B. Salkoff: Career

 Salkoff also combined voltage-clamp technique with genetic analysis to reveal the location of the Shaker gene on the Drosophila polytene chromosome map.
-These studies validated the Shaker gene as the structural locus of a potassium channel and guided a chromosomal “walking” strategy to the physical location of the Shaker locus.
+These studies validated the Shaker gene as the structural locus of a potassium channel and guided a chromosomal "walking" strategy to the physical location of the Shaker locus.
 It also had the effect of directing great attention to Drosophila as a model system combining molecular genetics with biophysical tools and enabled the study of ion channel biology using a comprehensive approach not possible in other systems.

-Salkoff found that the W32 chromosomal broke within or close to the Shaker gene.
-This study showing the location of the Shaker gene on the physical chromosome map facilitated the cloning of the Shaker potassium channel.
-Based on these findings Salkoff began a genomic DNA "walk" along the chromosome to clone the Shaker gene in conjunction with Patrick H. O'Farrell and Lily Jan but moved to Washington University before the project was finished.
+Salkoff found a chromosomal breakpoint close to the Shaker gene showing the location of the Shaker gene on the physical chromosome map.
+Based on these findings Salkoff began a genomic DNA "walk" along the chromosome to clone the Shaker gene in conjunction with Patrick H. O'Farrell and Lily Jan but moved to Washington University in St. Louis before the project was finished.
 The project was completed by several laboratories.
-The cloning and functional expression of a family of voltage-gated K+ channels conserved in all animals brought order to the field of electrophysiology, and validated the use of simple animal models in the field of membrane excitability.